-When you're reviewing your credit report once each year as all consumer should, you may notice that some of your financial accounts that don't appear on your credit report.
+When you're reviewing your credit report, you may notice that some of your financial accounts don't show up.
 In some situations, you may see accounts on your credit report from one bureau but not on the other two.
-Or there may be accounts that don’t appear on any of your credit reports from the major credit bureaus.
+Or, there may be accounts that don’t appear on any of your credit reports from any of the major credit bureaus.

 The Account Was Too Old to Be Reported

 The account you're looking for may have dropped off your credit report.
 This could happen either because the credit reporting time limit passed, or the credit bureau’s internal reporting time limit for that type of account expired.